Hi Everyone,

 December can be cloudy and cold, and, then it can swing into spring like warmth, luring plants to bloom early, only to have the frosts and freezes return and the plants are “nipped in the bud”.

-Uranus, magnitude 5.7 in Pisces is high in the southeast shortly after dark.
+Uranus, magnitude 5.7 in Pisces is high in the southeast in the early evenings.

-Neptune, magnitude 7.9 in Aquarius is high in the southern sky shortly after dark.
+Neptune, magnitude 7.9 in Aquarius is high in the south in the early evenings.

 The Geminid Meteor Shower, peaks on December 13-14.
 Geminids are one of the year’s best meteor showers.
 It is my favorite meteor shower.
 It’s a consistent and prolific shower, and usually the most satisfying of all the annual showers, even surpassing the more widely recognized Perseids of August.
 This shower typically produces 50 or more multicolored meteors an hour, or about one every minute.